 Thriving In A New Land

-Visiting a foreign country for the first time can be quite overwhelming, especially when the country being visited has a culture that is different from the countries of origin.
+Visiting a foreign country for the first time can be quite overwhelming, especially when the country being visited has a culture that is different from the country of origin.
 One gets to learn a lot of new things that help give people an idea of what the country is all about.
 My mother landed at the John F. Kennedy Airport at the beginning of December 2012, something that made us both very happy having discussed the visit over and over again.
 She was here finally, after a year of not seeing her, with sight being replaced by talking over the phone every day and skyping every once in a while.
 A year is a long time, especially for the baby boy of the family who is expected to always be on the mother’s side.
 Excitement could easily be seen on my face I took a cab to ensure that I got to pick her up, with a flush of joy and expectation taking over.

 I have always known my mother to be an amicable person.
 As I arrived at the receiving lounge, I would see her saying hello to every new face that went with her, or she passed.
 A cheerful spirit she is!
 Knowing some of the people in Manhattan, smiles was their drive.
 Therefore, greetings could be something that would keep them pacing even faster.
 Others, however, were kind enough to wave back or gently nod while dragging out a smile.
 I held on to her for a hug to what anyone would call an eternity.
 It had been too long.
 She could not believe her eyes at the sight of a foreign country covered in snow and not just snow that she had seen in the movies.
 We hopped into one of the cabs and headed to my apartment, which was my first individually-rented residence to move into.
 I mean what more could i ask for if not own independence and a means of growing peacefully while learning from individual mistakes?